 - Spread the mixture evenly throughout your hair with your fingers.

 - Leave it on for 2- 3 minutes before brushing it out.

 - Note: You can store the mixture in an airtight container as long as you want.
 Exposure to moisture will be able to make this dry shampoo clumpy.

 10. Arrowroot And Rubbing Alcohol Dry Shampoo

-In regard to learning how to make dry shampoo spray at home, you can consider making use of this recipe.
+In regard to learning how to make dry shampoo at home, you can consider making use of this recipe.
 Now, if you want to make a dry shampoo spray from rubbing alcohol and arrowroot, you just need to take the following steps:

 - 1 cup of warm water

 - Essential oil of your choice